Abi-Liu/Spendify/README.md

 Before you begin, ensure you have the following technologies installed:

 1. **Node.js and npm:**
    - Download and install Node.js and npm from [https://nodejs.org/](https://nodejs.org/)

 2. **Docker:**
    - Install Docker by following the instructions on [https://www.docker.com/get-started](https://www.docker.com/get-started)

+3. **Ngrok:**
+   - Ngroks is required to receive Plaid's HTTPS webhooks in localhost for the real-time notifications to function.
+It creates a tunnel to the internet for our local server.
+This allows our server to receive and respond to the Plaid webhooks.
+   - Download Ngrok by following the instructions on [https://ngrok.com/download](https://ngrok.com/download).
+   - Register for a free account.
+Once you are done, click on the `Your Auth Token` link on the sidebar and follow the configuration steps.

 ### Installation